HackYourFuture-CPH/JavaScript/javascript3/week3/optional-homework.md

 > [!WARNING]
 > These are optional homework exercises that you can complete on top of your [homework project](/homework-projects/readme.md), if you wish.
-These will not be reviewed.
+There is no requirement for these to be reviewed, but feel free to ask a mentor if you wish for some feedback.

 # Optional Homework